ukneutron/ukneutron.github.io/early_career.md

 ## Abstract submission

-Please submit contributed talk and poster abstracts to the Neutron Scattering Group committee email address: [committee@ukneutron.org](mailto:committee@ukneutron.org).
+Please submit poster abstracts to the Neutron Scattering Group committee email address: [committee@ukneutron.org](mailto:committee@ukneutron.org).
-Contributied talks are 20 minutes, including questions.
 Abstracts should be a maximum of 300 words long, and included in the email in plain text.
-Please indicate in the email if you would like to be considered for a contributed talk or poster.

-**The deadline for abstract submission is the 7th August 2020*
+**The deadline for contributed talk abstract submission has passed but we are still accepting poster abstracts**

 ## Schedule